jmkng/zenin/README.md

 Decide what database you want to use and get it running somewhere that Zenin will be able to access.

 > [!Note]
 > Postgres is currently the only supported database.
-Suppoty for MySQL and SQLite is planned.
+Support for MySQL and SQLite is planned.

 Configure your environment variables to point to this new database.